-However, if your boat is docked or in the water for most of the boating season (or even year-round), you’ll definitely need antifouling paint in order to maintain the condition and integrity of your hull.
+However, if your boat is docked or in the water for most of the boating season (or even year-round), you’ll likely need antifouling paint to maintain the condition and integrity of your hull.

 Types of Bottom Paint

-- Also called semi-hard ablative paint, this paint type combines the best qualities of hard and ablative paint, providing a hard, smooth surface that is resistant to build-up
+- Hybrid paint: Also known as semi-hard ablative paint; suitable for nearly all types of boats.
+This paint type combines the best qualities of hard and ablative paint, providing a hard, smooth surface that’s resistant to buildup.

 What to Know About Topside Painting